estheruary/parse-ssh-cl/README.md

-This program is called exactly like the `ssh` binary from OpenSSH, except instead of opening a remote shell it will print the username (if specified), host, and port (if specified) given on the command line.
+This program is called exactly like the `ssh` binary from OpenSSH, except instead of opening a remote shell it will print the username (if specified), host, port (if specified), and command (if specified) given on the command line.

 ```bash
 ./parse-ssh-cl -J bastion -X estelle@myhost:1234